End the Gas Utility Blank Check

 • Generally ensure gas infrastructure spending is cost effective.

-This commonsense reform is an important step in ensuring ratepayer dollars are spent prudently and will enable state regulators to more effectively watchdog the utilities’ spending plans.
+These commonsense reforms would help ensure ratepayer dollars are spent prudently and will enable state regulators to more effectively watchdog the utilities’ spending plans.

 Topics